fehawen/dotfiles/README.md

 Arch Rice
 </h4>

-## TODO
+## To Do

-Set up script to install all necessary packages for either Arch or macOS.
+[x] Add script to install all necessary packages for Arch with `pacman`
+    [ ] Add a single setup script, with e.g. `curl`, to partially automate installation/setup to avoid having to clone dotfile repo
+[ ] Add script to install all necessary packages for macOS with `brew`

 ## About

 Just getting my dots on, the good ol' rice and dice.

-## Install
+## Setup

 1. Clone repo